-10%
+Total 100%

-Others
+Others 9%

-Life insurance general account 1%
+Life insurance general account 3%

-Bonds 6%
+Bonds 22%

-Asset under joint management 19%
+Asset under joint management 16%

-Stocks 64%
+Stocks 50%

-The proportion of retirement benefit trust to total pension assets that has been set for the unfunded retirement benefit plans as of March 31, 2022 was 49%.
+The proportion of retirement benefit trust to total pension assets that has been set for the unfunded retirement benefit plans as of March 31, 2023 was 52%.

-ii) The method of setting the expected long-term rate of return on pension assets To determine the expected long-term rate of return on pension assets, the consolidated subsidiaries have taken into account the allocation of pension assets at present and in future, and long-term rate of return on a variety of assets that make up the pension assets at present and in future.
+ii) The method of setting the expected long-term rate of return on pension assets h) Calculation basis of actuarial gains and losses

+To determine the expected long-term rate of return on pension assets, the consolidated subsidiaries have taken into account the allocation of pension assets at present and in future, and long-term rate of return on a variety of assets that make up the pension assets at present and in future.